 Thus, holding St. Louis liable in this case is supported by both Pembaur and Owen.
-We hold a municipality liable for the decisions of its high officials within their areas of authority in large part because those decisions, by definition, would be applied across a class of cases.
-Just as we assume in Pembaur that the County Prosecutor (or his subordinates) would issue the same break-down-the-door order in similar cases, and just as we assume in Owen that the City Council (or those following its lead) would fire an employee without notice of reasons or opportunity to be heard in similar cases. so too must we assume that whistleblowers like respondent would be dealt with in similar retaliatory fashion if they offend the Mayor, his staff, and relevant agency heads, or if they offend those lower-ranking officials who follow the example of their superiors.
-Furthermore, just as we hold a municipality liable for discharging an employee without due process when its City Council acts formally-for a due process violation is precisely the type of constitutional tort that a City Council might commit when it acts formally-so too must we hold a municipality liable for discharging an employee in retaliation against his public speech when similarly high officials act informally-for a first amendment retaliation tort is precisely the type of constitutional tort that high officials might commit when they act in concert and informally.
+We hold a municipality liable for the decisions of its high officials in large part because those decisions, by definition, would be applied across a class of cial can bind his principal (the city) for actions the city would not have wanted him to take because others-both lower officials and members of the public with whom he deals-perceive him as acting with broad authority and rely upon his actions in organizing their own behavior.

+cases.
+Just as we assume in Pembaur that the County Prosecutor (or his subordinates) would issue the same breakdown-the-door order in similar cases, and just as we assume in Owen that the City Council (or those following its lead) would fire an employee without notice of reasons or opportunity to be heard in similar cases, so too must we assume that whistleblowers like respondent would be dealt with in similar retaliatory fashion if they offend the Mayor, his staff, and relevant agency heads, or if they offend those lower-ranking officials who follow the example of their superiors.
+Furthermore, just as we hold a municipality liable for discharging an employee without due process when its city council acts formally-for a due process violation is precisely the type of constitutional tort that a city council might commit when it acts formally-so too must we hold a municipality liable for discharging an employee in retaliation against his public speech when similarly high officials act informally-for a first amendment retaliation tort is precisely the type of constitutional tort that high officials might commit when they act in concert and informally.

-Whatever difficulties the Court may have with binding municipalities on the basis of the unconstitutional conduct of individuals, it should have no such difficulties binding a city when many of its high officials-including officials directly under the Mayor, agency heads, and possibly the Mayor himself-cooperate to retaliate against a whistleblower for the exercise of his First Amendment rights.
+Whatever difficulties the Court may have with binding municipalities on the basis of the unconstitutional conduct of individuals, it should have no such difficulties binding a city when many of its high officials-including officials directly under the mayor, agency heads, and possibly the mayor himself-cooperate to retaliate against a whistleblower for the exercise of his First Amendment rights.23